tsolomko/SWCompression/README.md

     - SWCompression/BZip2
     - SWCompression/Deflate

-__Note:__ If you use Carthage or Swift Package Manager you always have the full package and ZIP and 7-Zip are built with Deflate, BZip2 and LZMA/LZMA2 support.
+__Note:__ If you use Swift Package Manager or Carthage you always have everything (ZIP and 7-Zip are built with Deflate, BZip2 and LZMA/LZMA2 support).

 ### Carthage

-Add to your Cartfile `github "tsolomko/SWCompression"`.
+Add to your Cartfile `github "tsolomko/SWCompression" ~> 4.0`.

 Then run `carthage update`.

 Finally, drag and drop `SWCompression.framework` from `Carthage/Build` folder into the "Embedded Binaries" section on your targets' "General" tab in Xcode.

+SWCompression depends on [BitByteData](https://github.com/tsolomko/BitByteData) framework, so Carthage will also download this dependency, and you should drag and drop `BitByteData.framework` file into the "Embedded Binaries" as well.

 ## Usage